zoyajhaveri/GitExercise_Conflicts/README.md

     "ax.grid()"
 ```
 and all those greater than/less than/equals symbols set off the conflict and also break JSON syntax.
 So you can't look at this merged/conflicted notebook the way you normally do.

-7. Let's use Jupyterlabs built in git extensions to view and deal with the conflict.
+7. Let's use Jupyterlab's built in git extensions to view and deal with the conflict.
 First go to the far left of the window, and you will see a vertical stack of icons in a grey panel.
 Click on the one that's a diamond with some lines inside it, that's the git panel.
 8. Now you will see a set of panels, one of which shows Conflicted files... there it is Project.ipynb!
 Double click to open a tool for resolving the conflict
 9. The tool shows 3 versions of the conflicted cell from left to right... the current (main), the most recent ancestor when both branches were the same, and the incoming branch (ex1).
 Underneath those 3 panels is a fourth panel... this is the one you edit to resolve the conflict
 10. Change the fourth panel to be whatever you want the end result to be.